AlidadeMC/alidade/MCMaps/Resources/Alidade.docc/Tech Notes/RedWindow.md

 ## Feature flags

+> Important: This feature flag has been deprecated in favor of using OS
+> availability checks starting with build 85.
+Setting this flag will do
+> nothing, and this flag has been removed from the Feature Flags pages in
+> Settings.

-Most, if not all, of the design changes specific to the new design should be gated behind the ``FeatureFlag/redWindow`` feature flag.
+Most, if not all, of the design changes specific to the new design should be gated behind the `redWindow` feature flag.
 This is checked in views that are required to switch between the current design and the new design, such as the body for the main app:

 ```swift
 import SwiftUI